 Below diagram illustrate how CLR is associated with the operating system/hardware along with the class libraries.
 Here, the runtime is actually CLR.

 Role of CLR in the execution of a C# program

 - Suppose you have written a C# program and save it in a file which is known as the Source Code.

-- Language specific compiler compiles the source code into the MSIL(Microsoft Intermediate Language) which is also know as the CIL(Common Intermediate Language) or IL(Intermediate Language) along with its metadata.
-Metadata includes the all the types, actual implementation of each function of the program.
-MSIL is machine independent code.
+- Language specific compiler compiles the source code into the MSIL(Microsoft Intermediate Language) which is also known as the CIL(Common Intermediate Language) or IL(Intermediate Language) along with its metadata.
+Metadata includes all the types, actual implementation of each function of the program.
+MSIL is machine-independent code.

 - Now CLR comes into existence.
 CLR provides the services and runtime environment to the MSIL code.
 Internally CLR includes the JIT(Just-In-Time) compiler which converts the MSIL code to machine code which further executed by CPU.
 CLR also uses the .NET Framework class libraries.
 Metadata provides information about the programming language, environment, version, and class libraries to the CLR by which CLR handles the MSIL code.
 As CLR is common so it allows an instance of a class that written in a different language to call a method of the class which written in another language.

 Main Components of CLR

 As the word specify, Common means CLR provides a common runtime or execution environment as there are more than 60 .NET programming languages.